Origins of baseball: Cricket

 The history of cricket prior to 1650 is something of a mystery.
 Games believed to have been similar to cricket had developed by the 13th century.
 There was a game called "creag", and another game, "Handyn and Handoute" (Hands In and Hands Out), which was made illegal in 1477 by King Edward IV, who considered the game childish, and a distraction from compulsory archery practice.

 References to a game actually called "cricket" appeared around 1550.
 It is believed that the word cricket is based either on the word cric, meaning a crooked stick (cognate with English crook): early forms of cricket used a curved bat somewhat like a hockey stick; or on a Middle Dutch phrase for hockey, met de (krik ket)sen ("with the stick chase"), or on the Flemish word "krickstoel", which refers to a stool upon which one kneels in church and which the early long, low wicket resembled.
 The word is etymologically related to French croquet- early forms of which were also played with a curved stick rather than a mallet.

 The earliest known mention of baseball, as a children's game, dates from the same year (1744) in which the Artillery Ground Laws formalised the rules of what was already a first-class, professional sport sponsored by nobility and upon which vast wagers were laid.

 English colonists played cricket along with their other games from home, and it is mentioned many times in 18th-century American sources.
 As an organized sport, the Toronto Cricket Club was established in that city by 1827 and the St George's Cricket Club was formed in 1838 in New York City (membership restricted to British-born men).
-Teams from the two clubs faced off in the first international cricket game in 1844 which Toronto won by 23 runs.
+Teams from the two clubs faced off in the first international cricket game in 1844 that Toronto won by 23 runs.
 Many of the early New York club baseball players were also cricketers, and the earliest recorded inter-club baseball game was played on the Union Star Cricket Grounds in Brooklyn.